nhselect/step1-training/content/user-guide/learner/03-launching/index.md

 [](/user-guide/learner/06-confirmation/managing-your-supervisors)

-Once you are ready to launch self-assessment of proficiencies:
+Once you are ready to launch the proficiencies self-assessment:

 5. Select **View Proficiencies**